fdazen/fda-documentation/accounting.md

- ##**Discount Reasons**
+##**Adjustment Reasons List **

-You may want to set up a list of reasons for those discounts that your hotel gives out regularly.
-Setting them up on your Frontdesk Anywhere account allows you to keep track of the reasons why discounts are given.
+You may want to set up a list of reasons for those discounts/adjustments that your hotel happens to give out regularly.
+Setting them up  allows you to keep track of the reasons why discounts are given.

-- In the Admin Settings, click on the link **Discount Reason List**, under section _Accounting_:
+- In the Admin Settings, click on the link **Adjustment Reasons List**, under section _Accounting_: